genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The application always allows overlaps so that the first position at the start of the second input will be allowed to come before the last position of the first input.

-There is an option to "Remove duplicated variants" to make sure that there are no redundant results.
+1. **Remove duplicated variants** option checks for the duplicated variants and makes sure that there are no redundant results. (default: unchecked)

 The application is based on `BCFtools
 <http://samtools.github.io/bcftools/bcftools.html>`_.